ElizaKnapp/workshop-repo/25_flask-apache/README.md

 	sys.path.append("/var/www/FlaskApp/FlaskApp")
 	```

-3. Third (And finally)!
+3. Third (And usually finally)!
 Change the permissions on the database file so that apache can definitely access it.
 	* Change the owner of the db file to apache
 	```
 	sudo chown www-data:www-data db_file.db